citp/privacy-policy-historical/b/bl/blo/blogsandyou.com.md

-> *The following text is extracted and transformed from the blogsandyou.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626050047id_/http%3A//blogsandyou.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blogsandyou.com privacy policy that was archived on 2014-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230140410id_/http%3A//blogsandyou.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Blogsandyou
+# Privacy Policy - Blogs and you

 This Privacy Policy governs the manner in which blogsandyou collects, uses, maintains and discloses information collected from users (each, a “User”) of the http://blogsandyou.com website (“Site”).
 This privacy policy applies to the Site and all products and services offered by blogsandyou.